Campaigns in Our States

 In Indiana, we held a member summit that focused on improving the quality of education Indianapolis Public Schools that resulted in a strategy called "Every Child, Every Neighborhood" that was presented to IPS before they approved their strategic plan.
 IPS actually incorporated several of the ideas into their strategic plan, which focused on ensuring a great principal leader in every school, a great teacher in every classroom, a great school in every neighborhood, and a great support system for every parent or guardian.
 Now we must work to ensure IPS executes the plan successfully.
 Find out more about the strategic plan.

 In Oregon, we introduced a ballot measure for the November election that focuses on better preparing high school students for the future by offering more career-technical education opportunities to students, providing better drop-out prevention strategies through personal counseling and mentoring, and creating more dual-credit courses so that students arrive at college prepared.
+While Measure 98 passed with over 60% of the vote, Oregon students still need the state legislature to provide full support for the plan and its implementation.
 Visit the Vote Yes for Measure 98 website to read the full measure and sign on in support.